rdntech14/JavaRestaurantOrderSystem/README.md

 Restaurant Order System in Java
 =====

-This sample program demonstrates how to create a simple Restaurant Order System
+This program demonstrates how to create a simple Restaurant Order System

 **Program Input**